johnnyreilly/reillys-on-tour/blog/2025-06-01-my-cousins-big-fat-greek-wedding /index.md

 It was a warm day in Crete.
 By warm, I mean 38 degrees Celcius.
 Classic British understatement really; it was, in point of fact, unconscionably hot.

 The wider Reilly family had been landing in Crete in preparation for Dominic's wedding to Eleni.
 Dominic is my cousin, the eldest child of Frances and Jim.
 Frances is the youngest sister of my mother Ann.
 To Fran's great delight, Frances is closer in age to me, than to her oldest sister / my mother.
-For Catholic reasons.

 Dom, who's birth I discovered from a note pinned to my bedroom door at university, was due to marry a girl named Eleni who was a Cretan.
 For clarity, let me say that this is not some sly dig, rather, if you are from Crete, it turns out you are a "Cretan".
 As a lady named Cassandra explained "yes, we know what it sounds like, but that is what we are".
 I appreciated that they refused to be bowed by any attempt at mockery at their chosen name and effectively said "no, this is ours".